Joseph-Anthony-King/SudokuCollective---Deprecated/README.md

 In the API project you will also find the Vue.js client app.
 You will need to add a *.env* file to the client app.
 In the app you will see a *dummyenv.js* file that documents the required values just as the *dummysettings.json* file does in the API project.
 Just replace the values where it states 'your value here' and rename the file to *.env*.

-Once the above is done you will need to instantiate the database.
-In the API project run the following command:
+Once the above is done you will need to instantiate the database, first in **PGAdmin** add the database and then in the API project run the following command:

 `dotnet ef database update`